Jernbjorn-Kollektiv/Bonk-A-Bonk/README.md

-Version 1.0.2.5
+Version 1.0.2.6

-> Fixed bug where froges that did not have a default type upon breeding would crash the game
+> Fixed saved games reverting to lower-tier froges when loading in
+> Game no longer deletes after loading in